Architecture

 ~/.dojops/

-tools/ Global custom tools (shared across projects)
+skills/ Global custom skills (shared across projects)

 toolchain/ System binary sandbox (installed verification binaries)